SOIL AND WATER CONSERVATION PROGRAMMES

 Protection of the Catchment of Reservoirs of Water Supply Schemes

-The Department has also been giving thrust to protect the catchment of reservoirs of drinking water schemes in Aruvikkara and Sasthamkotta with a view to prevent soil erosion and protect to the reservoir from siltation.
+The Department has also been giving thrust to protect the catchment of reservoirs of drinking water schemes in Aruvikkara, Sasthamkotta and Peruvannamoozhi with a view to prevent soil erosion and protect to the reservoir from siltation.
 The works proposed would help in the eco regeneration of the catchment.
 Various location specific conservation interventions like Stone pitched Contour/Graded bunds, Moisture Conservation pits, Terracing, Stream bank stabilization structures, Retaining Walls etc are carried out for the protection of the catchements.
-Works are being implemented in Puthukulangara watershed and Sasthamcotta catchment Part (Unit 4, 22 &23) in a phased manner subject to the budgetary availability.
+Works are being implemented in Puthukulangara watershed, Sasthamcotta catchment Part (Unit 4, 22 &23) and Kakkayam watershed in a phased manner subject to the budgetary availability.

 100% subsidy is provided to the beneficiaries.